-On June 19, 2019, Fair Work P.C. filed a lawsuit against Jordan’s Furniture, Inc. in the Massachusetts Superior Court for Middlesex County.
+On June 19, 2019, Fair Work P.C. filed a lawsuit against Jordan’s Furniture, Inc., in the Massachusetts Superior Court for Middlesex County.
 The plaintiff who started that lawsuit was a former Jordan’s Furniture sales consultant.
 He claimed that Jordan’s Furniture had violated certain Massachusetts wage laws that require employers to pay time-and-a-half when certain employees work overtime (meaning, more than 40 hours in a workweek) and on Sundays.

 What is this lawsuit against Jordan’s Furniture about?

-What is happening in the lawsuit?
+What’s happening in the lawsuit?

 All individuals whom Jordan’s Furniture, Inc., has employed in the positions of “sales consultant” or “sleep technician” at one or more of its retail stores located in Massachusetts during the time period between June 19, 2016 and August 1, 2019, and who worked more than 40 hours in any workweek or any Sunday.